OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

    downtime, consider migrating workloads or taking other steps to accommodate this downtime in your environment.

--  If you are updating Red Hat Openstack simultaneously with Tungsten Fabric, update Red Hat Openstack to the latest minor release version and ensure that the new overcloud images are prepared for the upgrade.
+-  If you are updating Red Hat Openstack simultaneously with OpenSDN, update Red Hat Openstack to the latest minor release version and ensure that the new overcloud images are prepared for the upgrade.
 See the `Upgrading the